Dynamic Asynchronous Iterations: Results

 \subsubsection{Closure lemmas}

-Assumption \ref{ass:dynamic-aco-first-box-eq} states that the initial boxes are all equal no matter which epoch or set of participants they are parametrised by.
-In order to later apply the other ACO assumptions, it is first necessary to establish that this initial box is closed over $\delta$, i.e. that the iteration never escapes the initial box.
-The following lemmas therefore prove that both the state and the messages are always in the initial box of the current epoch.
+In order to later apply the other ACO assumptions, we first establish that the initial set $\initialSet$ is closed over $\delta$, i.e. that the iteration never escapes the initial set.
+As a consequence of this and assumption~\ref{ass:dynamic-aco-first-box-eq}, we then prove that both the state and the computation are always in the box 0 of the current epoch.